mheap/nexmo-developer/_documentation/en/conversation/guides/jwt-acl.md

 ### Overview

 In the previous section, you can see that the `acl` claim has `paths` object containing multiple endpoints.
-These endpoints correspond with certain permissions a user can have when utilizing Nexmo Client SDK features.
+These endpoints correspond with certain permissions a user can have when utilizing Client SDK features.

 ### Paths